ai-cam/ai-cam.github.io/_calls/2025-09-24-ai-in-local-government-fair.md

         for AI solutions.
 University researchers will browse these challenge presentations to find collaboration opportunities.
     - heading: What types of challenges should councils present?
-      content: "**Any public service challenge where AI might help - from reducing social care paperwork and processing planning applications to optimising transport routes and improving customer services.
-We're particularly interested in challenges that could benefit multiple councils if solved.**"
+      content: Any public service challenge where AI might help - from reducing social care paperwork and processing planning applications to optimising transport routes and improving customer services.
+We're particularly interested in challenges that could benefit multiple councils if solved.
     - content: Local council staff from Cambridgeshire, Peterborough, and Greater Manchester, plus University of Cambridge researchers with AI expertise.
         Council staff don't need technical AI knowledge - domain expertise in